cylentro/LaunchBox/frontend/docs/courses/the-art-of-the-ask/convo-4_conducting-interviews-with-finesse.md

 ogTitle: "Convo 4: In the Arena - Conducting Interviews with Finesse"
 ogDescription: "Master the art of conducting user interviews with finesse.
 Learn to build rapport, practice active listening, maintain neutrality, and handle challenging situations to gather authentic and reliable insights."

-prev:
-  text: "Convo 3: The Art of the Question - Crafting Probes That Uncover Truth"
-  link: /courses/the-art-of-the-ask/convo-3_the-art-of-the-question
-next:
-  text: "Convo 5: The Synthesis - From Raw Data to Actionable Gold"
-  link: /courses/the-art-of-the-ask/convo-5_from-raw-data-to-actionable-gold
 ---
-# Convo 4: In the Arena - Conducting Interviews with Finesse

 ## The First Five Minutes: Mastering Rapport

 The first five minutes of a user interview are the most critical.
 They set the tone for the entire session and determine whether the participant will be a guarded respondent or an open, honest collaborator.
 The primary goal of this initial period is not to gather data, but to establish rapport and create a sense of psychological safety.
 A participant who feels comfortable, respected, and valued is far more likely to share genuine thoughts and experiences.